Chocolive24/PixelDrawing/README.md

 # PixelDrawing

 A small project for the Sae Institue school Geneva.
-To goal of the project was to learn more about C++ and to draw pixels with a frameBuffer.
+The goal of the project was to learn more about C++ and to draw pixels with a frameBuffer.

 There is 2 small games in this project.
 To run the RunnerGame, change the 2nd line in the build_win.bat file to : clang++ code/RunnerGame.cpp  ^